Sunday, January 18, 2026

 5. The All-Out Blitz

 Also known as a “zero blitz,” this is the riskiest of all.
 The defense sends every available player to rush the passer, leaving no deep defenders.
-It’s a boom-or-bust play that can result in either a sack or a big offensive gain.
+This play has the potential to yield either a sack or a significant offensive gain.

 The Art of Blitzing: More Than Just Running Fast